HCABurns/Word-Autocomplete/README.md

 # Word-Autocomplete
-This is a word autocomplete program created in Python that is implemented using a dictionary to imitate a Trie data structure.
+This is a word autocomplete program created in Python.
+It is implemented using a dictionary to imitate a Trie data structure.

 ## Future Additions: